rhysd/neovim-component/README.md

 `<neovim-editor>` web component
 ===============================

-This component provides `<neovim-editor>` custom element built on [Polymer](https://github.com/Polymer/polymer) and [flux](https://github.com/facebook/flux).
+This component provides `<neovim-editor>` HTML custom element built on [Polymer](https://github.com/Polymer/polymer) and [flux](https://github.com/facebook/flux).
 It provides a frontend of [Neovim editor](https://github.com/neovim/neovim) using Neovim's MessagePack API and you can embed Neovim editor easily to your application.

-**This component assumes the environment where Node.js is integrated.** So you can use this component for modern desktop application frameworks such as [Electron](https://github.com/atom/electron) or [NW.js](https://github.com/nwjs/nw.js).
+**This component assumes the environment where Node.js is integrated.**
+So you can use this component for modern desktop application frameworks such as [Electron](https://github.com/atom/electron) or [NW.js](https://github.com/nwjs/nw.js).

 This component is designed with [Flux architecture](https://facebook.github.io/flux/docs/overview.html).
 You can access the UI event notifications and can call Neovim APIs directly via `<neovim-editor>`'s APIs.

 <!-- TODO: Screen shot here -->